Secure-Platforms-Lab-W-M/Helion-on-Home-Assistant/README.md

 Working with Home Assistant requires modifications to the `~/.homeassistant` directory.
 Note that the directory is hidden, so in your base directory to view it you would need to run `ls -a`.

+### Running Helion on Home Assistant

+You can test the program by providing the following input events: `<null,time,night> <motion_sensor,motion,detected> <Door_Lock,lock,locked> <null,time,night>`.
+Please refer to helion.vocab file (under helion/data/generated_data/training_model/) to identify the tokens that are currently supported.

 ### Home Assistant Term Definitions

 Some important terms in Home Assistant and their definitions: